 “Katie joined Bates 15 months ago, and she quickly proved herself to be a strong and creative organizational leader, a wonderful, collaborative colleague, a professional of enormous breadth and intellect, and a person possessed of quick wit and self-deprecating humor.
 She was a national leader in educational technology and a valued member of the senior leadership team.”

 Katie passed away suddenly and unexpectedly on November 27, 2016, due to complications from Crohn's disease, a chronic condition that she quietly fought for nearly 25 years.
-She was surrounded by her husband and two children who helped her on her final journey.
+She was surrounded by her husband, Marshall, and two children, Riley and Zoe, who helped her on her final journey.